ProfilePic

 • Home Loans

-When completing the mortgage loan process, it is important to pay close attention to the closing costs.
-These costs can vary by state, type of loan, and other factors, but generally, they range from 3% to 5% of the home's purchase price.
+When completing the mortgage loan process, paying close attention to the closing costs is important.
+The costs can vary depending on the state, type of loan, and other factors.
+Typically, they are between 3% and 5% of the home's purchase price.

 Closing Costs that Sellers Pay

 If the seller hired a real estate attorney during the selling process, they would also have to pay those fees.
-Unpaid property taxes for the home can be credited to the buyer, equal to the number of days the seller owned the home.
+The buyer can credit unpaid property taxes for the home equal to the number of days the seller owned the home.

-Seller contributions can be used to cover the upfront fees on loans backed by the government.
-This includes upfront insurance premiums on an FHA mortgage (must cover 100%) and VA funding fees (up to 100%).
+Buyers can use seller contributions to cover the upfront fees on government-backed loans.
+This includes upfront insurance premiums on an FHA mortgage (which must cover 100%) and VA funding fees (up to 100%).

 Other costs a seller might have to pay include: